How to check which website platform is used?

 Let’s dig into the list by starting with website tools.

-- Wappalyzer: This is another super tool.
+2. Wappalyzer: another super tool.
 It works as a browser extension to add it to your web browser.
-When you visit a website, you can click on the Wappalyzer icon, which will show you the technology behind the site.
+When you visit a website, you can click the Wappalyzer icon to see the technology behind the site.

 Chrome extensions

-You can add some extensions to your browser for Chrome users who love exploring the tech behind websites.
-These extensions make finding out what platform a website is built on.
+You can install extensions in Chrome for users who love exploring the tech behind websites.
+These extensions make it possible to determine which platform a website is built on.

 Here are a few you might want to check out:

-- Stackcrawler: Stackcrawler technology profiler is a tool designed to help developers, designers, and tech enthusiasts uncover the technology stacks behind any website.
+1. Stackcrawler: Stackcrawler is a technology profiler that helps developers, designers, and tech enthusiasts uncover the technology stack behind any website.
 It can detect CMS, e-commerce platforms, WordPress themes, Squarespace themes, Shopify Apps, etc.

-- TechStack: This extension gives you a quick view of the technology stack of a website.
+2. TechStack: This extension provides a quick view of a website’s technology stack.
 It’s simple to use; click on the TechStacks icon on a site, and it’ll show you the tech it’s built with.

-- BuiltWith Technology Profiler: Like Wappalyzer, this extension gives you a rundown of all the tech behind a website.
-Click the BuiltWith icon for a detailed website technology stack list.
+3. BuiltWith Technology Profiler: Like Wappalyzer, this extension gives you a rundown of all the tech behind a website.
+Click the BuiltWith icon to view a detailed list of the website’s technology stack.

 Firefox Addons